 Serious accidents can lead to ruptured organs and internal bleeding, causing life-threatening conditions if not treated immediately.

 There is no loss greater than the life of a loved one.
-In many cases, victims of premises liability injuries will eventually succumb to them, leaving their families with substantial medical bills and expenses, all while trying to handle their grief over their loss.
+In some cases, victims of premises liability injuries will eventually succumb to them, leaving their families with substantial medical bills and expenses, all while trying to handle their grief over their loss.
+A wrongful death claim can help recover compensation for these expenses.

 Responsibility for a Phoenix liability claim means who is legally liable for what happened to you.
 The short answer is any person who was involved in creating the hazard that caused the conditions that created your claim may become a defendant.